Tuesday, June 26th

 Wednesday was my “slug” day.
 I think all that walking as well as the heat was finally catching up to me.
 So, I spent a lazy morning surfing the internet, reading all the latest news and of course catching up on the Red Sox.
 I also did some laundry, watched a little TV, and went grocery shopping.

 Later in the afternoon, I finally ventured out for some sightseeing.
 It was a beautiful day outside.
 The weather was finally a little cooler and less humid.
 I wandered around the Campo, went back to the Pantheon, stopped again to check out that cute elephant, and also went back to the turtle statue.

 I decided on Di Giggetto for dinner.
 I was seated in a nice room inside with a view of an amazing ancient column just outside the window.
 The waiter was very nice.
 For appetizers, I had the fiore di zucchina ripiena (fried zucchini blossoms) and the supplì al telefono (rice ball with mozzarella), both which were fabulous.
 Once I looked at the menu, I finally was able to remember what I had the other night – melanzane all pamigiana (eggplant parmigian).
 I can't believe I forgot what I had as it was soooo delicious.
 I decided on being bold and trying something new.
 I ordered the fettuccine con i carciofi (pasta with artichokes) which was just ok.
 It was quite strong and a little too “artichokey” for me.
 I made a reservation for Saturday night for one more dinner there and one more chance to have their marvelous stuffed zucchini flowers.
-I was not feeling that great when leaving the restaurant (the beginning of a migraine) and so I took some medicine and crashed again when I got back to my apartment.
+I was tired when leaving the restaurant and so I crashed again when I got back to my apartment.